 Graduate Writing Support (GWS)

-The Writing Center Manager, Melynda Slaughter, can be reached at (303) 735-6906 or firstname.lastname@example.org for questions about appointments, graduate writing support (GWS), and arranging tours.
+The Writing Center Manager can be reached at (303) 735-6906 or firstname.lastname@example.org for questions about appointments and arranging class visits and tours.

-The Writing Center Director, Eric Klinger, can be reached at 303-492-1690 or email@example.com for faculty and administrative inquiries and questions about Writers’ Lounges, undergraduate peer tutors, and employment opportunities.
+The Writing Center Director, Eric Klinger, can be reached at 303-492-1690 or email@example.com for faculty and administrative inquiries, questions about the Graduate Writing Support Program, becoming an undergraduate peer tutor, Writers’ Lounges, and employment opportunities.